 PACE builds a learning environment that includes active family participation; innovative teaching techniques; and a unique partnership of teachers, families and students.
 The PACE program serves students of all learning capabilities, follows the NSD curriculum and also provides an enriched educational experience through additional field trips, events, and speakers.

-To get started, email the Enrollment Coordinator at the PACE site serving your neighborhood school feeder pattern (see “Locations” section below) to learn about tour dates and sign up for a program tour.
+Pre-registration is required for all virtual PACE tours.
+To register for a virtual tour, please email the Enrollment Coordinator at the PACE site serving your neighborhood school feeder pattern (see the "Locations" section below to see which PACE site serves your school).

 PACE focuses on creating a unique learning environment that includes: